manastech/handbook/en/02-meta-mision/2-excelencia.md

-##Excelence
+##Excellence
-We want to stand out in our field by designing, developing and delivering our quality products in a timely manner.
-This is not just for our clients, but as a guideline to explore our own individual and our team's expertise as well.
-No matter in which discipline, the constant search for excellency triggers a self-discovery process whose value exceeds that of the actual result.
-Every attempt at improving your skills and work style will be encouraged, and to that effect, you will get a personal budget to invest in your training from the day you start working at Manas.
-With that budget you can buy books or materials, attend courses, talks or anything you think will help you grow.
-You can find out more in the Training section.
+We want to excel in our field by designing, developing and delivering quality products on time.
+Beyond delivering value to our customers, this goal also acts as a compass that guides us in an exploration of our own individual and our team's potential.

+In any domain, the constant search for excellence kindles a self-discovery process whose value exceeds that of the actual result.
+We will encourage every attempt at improving your skills and work style.

+To that effect, since the first day you join Manas,  you have access to a  budget you can use to invest in your training.
+With that budget you can buy books or materials, attend courses, travel to conferences or do anything you think will help you grow.
+You can find out more in the [Training](../10-capacitacion/0-capacitacion.md) section.